Polkadot-Blockchain-Academy/pba-content/syllabus/5-Smart_Contracts/README.md

 ## Assignment

-students will be given a contract with a deliberate vulnerability.
+Students will be given a contract with a deliberate vulnerability.
 They will be tasked with finding it and exploiting.
 Assignment will be autograded with passing grade when the storage state changes due to the exploit.
+- When?
+End of Day 1
+- Deadline for submissions: Next morning after day 2 of the lectures (e.g 7am local time as a cutoff).